 Merger Acquisition Two or more companies come together for mutual benefit i.e., to increase their strength & resources to expand.
+One financially strong organization takes over other organization and control all its business.
 One financially strong Org. overpowers the weaker one.
 Combined operation runs in name of powerful entity.
 Deal is finalized on friendly terms.
 Deal is often finalized on unfriendly terms.
 Acquisitions often happen during recession in economy or during declining profit margins.

 2.2.4.
-TYPES OF MERGERS
+Types of Mergers